vcafarschi/devops-docs/aws/Route53/route53.md

 ## DNS Components
+- Zone file
 - There are 4 DNS servers involved in loading a webpage (DNS resolving)
   - DNS Resolver
   - Root Nameserver
   - Top Level Domain (**TLD**) Name Servers
   - Authoritative Name servers (NS) (The most important part when you buy a Domain name)

+### Zone file
+- A DNS zone file is a text file stored on **Name Servers**.
+- It **contains** all the **records** for every domain within that zone. (mappings between domain names and IP addresses)
+- It is mandatory for the zone file to have the TTL (Time to Live) listed before any other information.
+The TTL specifies how long a DNS record is in the server’s cache memory.
+- The zone file can only list one record per line.
+- It will display the Start of Authority (SOA) record listed first.
+- The SOA record contains essential domain name information including the primary authoritative name server for the DNS Zone.

 ### DNS Resolver
 - is a server designed to receive DNS queries from web browsers and other applications
 - for example resolver receives a query for **www.vcafarschi.com** and is responsible for tracking down the IP address for that hostname
 - resolver might be operated by the local network, an Internet Service Provider (ISP), a mobile carrier, a WIFI network, or other third party.

 ### Root Name Servers
 - Get the Root Name Servers